Competition-based control of the false discovery proportion: Supplementary Material

-As we assumed that $j$, the ranking of the hypotheses, and members of $I_A$ are fixed, the number of true nulls among the top $j$ hypotheses is fixed at $j-A^j$.
-By Assumption \ref{fund_assump} the labels of those true nulls are iid uniform $\pm1$ RVs.
-Hence, $N^d_j$, the number of true null decoy wins in the top $j$ scores, follows a $\operatorname{Binomial}(j-A_j,\frac{1}{2})$ distribution, and
+Note that the number of true nulls among the top $j$ hypotheses is the fixed quantity $j - A_j$.
+Recall, by Assumption \ref{fund_assump}, the labels of those true nulls are i.i.d. uniform $\pm1$ RVs.
+Hence, $N^d_j$, the number of decoy-winning true nulls in the top $j$ scores, follows a $\operatorname{Binomial}(j-A_j,\frac{1}{2})$ distribution, and thus,